Kuranko in Sierra Leone

 What Are Their Lives Like?

 The Kuranko are primarily farmers.
-Rice is the main crop cultivated, and the money made from it barely covers the expenses of the family.
-Supplementary crops include corn, cotton, potato, pumpkin, and indigo.
-Each household also owns fruit trees around the village, which produce bananas, papaya, coconuts, and other fruits.
+Rice is the main crop cultivated, and the money made from it barely cover family expenses.
+Supplementary crops include Cotton, potato, corn, pumpkin and indigo.
+Every household has tropical fruit trees for daily eating.

 What Are Their Beliefs?

-The Nyenne are rarely seen but are somewhat feared.
-They are thought to live in the bush near the villages, and are said to live as humans: in houses with their families.
+The Nyenne are rarely seen but are feared.
+The Kuranko believe the Nyenne live in the bush near the villages and live in houses with their families.
 A Kuranko will make a sacrifice to one of these Nyenne when clearing land for his farm.
-It is believed that the Nyenne can make women barren, cause insanity, and cause farming accidents.
+They believe the Nyenne can make women barren, cause insanity and farming accidents.
 The Kuranko also believe that they can be friendly, bringing good fortune.

 What Are Their Needs?

 The Kuranko have the New Testament available to them.
-Unfortunately, however, only a small percentage of the Kuranko has become Christian.
+Only a small percentage of the Kuranko has put their faith in Christ rather than the spirit world.

 Prayer Points